 Regardless of if you decide to use the new comment feature or not, in order to be compliant, you must ensure that you still have an active cookie management solution in place that meets legal requirements.

-iubenda’s Cookie Solution meets all the provisions of the law while giving you the ability to extensively customize, optimize for consent acquisition, view site metrics and more.
+iubenda’s Cookie Solution meets all the provisions of the law while giving you the ability to extensively customize, optimize for consent acquisition and proofs of users’ preferences, view site metrics and more.
 Setting up with the Cookie Solution is made even easier with our dedicated WordPress plugin.
 For more information on how to integrate the Cookie Solution with your WordPress site, see the plugin installation guide.

 The new data handling features allow you to easily export a ZIP file containing a particular user’s personal data, and to fully erase a particular user’s data, including the data collected by participating plugins.